mercadopago/devsite-docs/guides/plugins/unofficial/linx.en.md

 1. Go to “Integration” tab and fill out Public Key and Access Token Key fields with the relevant [production credentials]([FAKER][CREDENTIALS][URL]) of your Mercado Pago account.
 1. Fill out the name to appear on your invoice so that your customer can recognize you.
-1. If you want to test your payments, in "Test Mode" section, select "Yes".
+1. If you want to test your payments, in Test Mode section, select "Yes".
 Then fill out Public Key and Access Token Key with [test credentials]([FAKER][CREDENTIALS][URL]) of your Mercado Pago account.
 1. In installment section, select "External (Mercado Pago API) to use instalment settings from your Mercado Pago account directly.
 1. Finally, click on "Save".
 <p>&nbsp;</p>